 National leadership works to sustain and guide a strong network of Clean Cities coalitions focused on a cohesive initiative.
 National headquarters support staff includes DOE employees and contractors.
 The Clean Cities director and co-director and their support staff are based out of DOE headquarters in Washington, D.C.

 Find DOE headquarters and support staff contacts.

-Eight DOE regional managers each support the efforts of coordinators within a particular region.
+Seven DOE regional managers each support the efforts of coordinators within a particular region.
 They also administer and monitor Clean Cities grant and financial assistance projects.
-Seven are based at the National Energy Technology Laboratory in Pennsylvania or West Virginia, and one is based at DOE's Golden Field Office in Colorado.
+Six are based at the National Energy Technology Laboratory in Pennsylvania or West Virginia, and one is based at DOE's Golden Field Office in Colorado.